-These lines are Queue Status that indicate internal instruction queue status.
+These lines are Queue Status, and indicate internal instrucion queue status.

-QS1 QS0 Characteristics
+' QS1 QS0 Characteristics

 0 (LOW) 0 No Operation

 0 1 First Byte of Op Code from Queue

 1 (HIGH) 0 Empty the Queue

 1 1 Subsequent Byte from Queue

-The following pin function descriptions are for minimum mode only.
+The following pin function descriptions are minimum mode only.
 Other pin functions are already described.